1877 - 1940:

-The trading method that is implemented by Three Ten Trading is patterned after the three masters listed above.
+The method implemented by Three Ten Trading, LLC, is patterned after the three masters above.

 The following is a brief summary (along with source data) on their trading techniques, research or money management styles.
 Each of these masters brought their own unique approach to the markets.
 In their simplest form, those techniques are summarized below: